mongodb/docs-realm/source/includes/user-access-token.rst

 grants them access to your App.
 The Realm SDK automatically manages access tokens, refreshes them when they expire, and includes a valid access token for the current user with each request.
 Realm *does not* automatically refresh the refresh token.
-When the refresh token expires, the user must log in again
+When the refresh token expires, the user must log in again.

 If you send requests outside of the SDK (for example, through the GraphQL API) then you need to include the user's access